 The bell, weighing 17 tons, is rung from the outside with a wooden log.
 The ornate pagoda-like pavilion housing the bell was constructed by 30 artisans flown in from Korea who resided on site during its construction.

-The Korean Friendship Bell is located in Angel’s Gate Park at 3601 S. Gaffey
+The Korean Friendship Bell is located in Angel’s Gate Park at 3601 S. Gaffey Street.

 Los Angeles Maritime Museum

 The Los Angeles Maritime Museum is housed in the former cross-channel ferry building that served as the western terminus of the service between San Pedro and Terminal Island.

 The building, built in 1941, was a WPA public works project.
 It is Streamline Moderne architecture, which was still popular at the time of its construction and served as the base for a car ferry that served the many Naval personnel, cannery workers, fishermen, and others who wanted the quickest way across the channel.
 The alternative, since the Vincent Thomas Bridge had not yet been built, was a long and generally slow route through San Pedro, Wilmington, and Long Beach.

 When the bridge was completed in 1963, the ferry stopped operating and the building became offices for the Harbor Department.
 It has now been restored and houses a variety of exhibits, model ships, and marine-related artifacts.